need12648430/godot3-todo/README.md

 # godot3-todo
-This is a TODO list dock for Godot 3 game engine.
+This is a TODO list dock for the Godot 3 game engine.
 It is the successor of [the 2.1 version](https://github.com/need12648430/godot-todo).

 ## Features:
 * Supports `TODO`, `HACK`, `BUG`, `FIXME`, and `NOTE` tags out of the box.